jerdog/talk-demystifying-cicd/PITCHME.md

 @snapend

 Note:
 Continuous integration is the practice where developers are merging code often to a shared code base.
-Meaning, if you have a repo on GitHub and you have, let’s say ten developers, all ten developers will branch from that shared code base and they’ll have an individual siloed based on their development environments.
+Meaning, if you have a repo on GitHub and you have, let’s say ten developers, all ten developers will branch from that shared code base and they’ll have an individual silo based on their development environments.
 And, as they’re writing code they are continuously pushing code up into this shared code base.
 The reason for that is sometimes when we write code it can take us a week, two weeks, whatever the time frame is and what that means is if you are developing in isolation the rest of your team doesn’t really know what’s happening until push those changes upstream, right, to that upstream repo.
 So that, they can pull them down and see what’s going on.
 By doing so the team is more informed about what each other’s code base looks like and the potential future conflicts that could arise.
 So as developers are merging codebase changes often, we want to run automated tests, right, automated tests to validate these builds.
 So, as you’re pushing your code base up stream we’re definitely inclined to start running these automated tests to insure the code that you’re pushing is actually of quality.
 Again, only tested code is integrated into the code base and then the merge of these changes are frequently released to our production branch or our release branch.
 Continuous integration gets us a speed in a sense that, you know, once you write some code, you push it up stream and automation takes over, and it them validates those builds to insure that you’re only pushing quality code into the production branches.

 ---